dmarchuk/polyomino-puzzle-solver/README.md

 ## API
 When you have the solver opened up in your browser (either locally or on demo page), `PolyominoSolver` property will be added to `window` object.
-Below you'l find a list of what's available on this object.
+Below you'll find a list of what's available on this object.

 #### **`Solver.pieces`**
 This will get you the list of the current pieces that are set up in the solver.